 “First of all, I exercise to stay fit and not to be “thin.”
-And, btw, I have a beautiful body shape and it’s called curvy and bootylicious,” I said with a straight (Read: Bitch) face and I was so tempted to just twerk and prove my point.
+And, btw, I have a beautiful body shape and it’s called curvy and bootylicious,” I said with a straight (Read: Bitch) face.
+I was so tempted to just twerk and prove my point.

-It’s not the first time that this kind of thing happened to me and I am sure that most of the curvy girls out there must have been through this “body-judgement” many times.
+It’s not the first time that this kind of things happened to me and I am sure that most of the curvy girls out there must have been through such a “body-judgement” many times.

 And, to be honest, the bitch face and this don’t-give-a-f**k attitude doesn’t come easy.
-I remember the time when I used to fear to step out of my house because I knew I’ll be “body-scanned” and criticized by people.
+I remember the time when I used to fear to step out of my house because I knew I would be “body-scanned” and criticized by people.

 You might not have the FOMO (Fear of Missing Out) because you suffer from FOBS (Fear Of Body Shaming) and you dread going to the family reunions, parties, get-togethers with the out-of-town besties, as you know that many people would scrutinize your body and shame your size.